Skip to main content

 Prerequisites: To enter the MA program a student should have a strong Bachelor's degree in mathematics or a closely related field.
 The student should have had training at the junior/senior level in courses requiring reading and writing proofs, preferably including at least two from modern algebra, topology, and real analysis.
 Additional courses in pure and applied mathematics, probability, statistics, physics, and computer science are desirable.

 MA Program Requirements: The MA program in mathematics is offered under two plans: (1) MA with thesis, and (2) MA without thesis.
 The general Graduate School requirements include a minimum of 30 semester hours of course work of which at least 12 hours must be in courses open only to graduate students (exclusive of 7000 and 7300 but including 6000 level courses and 3 hours of 8850).
 A maximum of 6 hours of 7000 and 3 hours of 7300 may be applied toward the 30 hours.
-GRSC7770, LLED7768, LLED7769, and MATH7005 cannot be counted on the Program of Study.
+GRSC7770, LLED7768, LLED7769, MATH7005, MATH9000 and MATH9005 cannot be counted on the Program of Study.
 For additional requirements concerning transfer credit, submission of program of study, admission to candidacy, and regulations concerning preparation of theses, see the current Graduate Bulletin, or consult the Graduate School.

 Departmental requirements are as follows.